This is why we provide a variety of remote hearing services, including:

-For those with hearing aids with a remote programming feature available, this programming session will allow you to ask your audiologist for changes to your programming to better suit the environments you spend time in.
-The programming adjustments will be sent to your smartphone and uploadable via the hearing aid app to your hearing aids.
+For those whose hearing aids have a remote programming feature enabled, this programming session will allow you to ask your audiologist for changes to your settings to better suit the environments you spend time in.
+The programming adjustments will be sent to your smartphone and can be uploaded to your hearing aids using your app.

 Remote hearing aid troubleshooting